DiveGearAdvice.comUpdated April 2026

 Computer Failure Protocol

-If your computer fails during a UK dive trip:
+If your computer fails during a dive trip:

 Option 1: Sit out remaining dives for 24 hours.